-We think nothing should come between you and the stones you love, so in this blog post we give all our best tips and advice on techniques, tools and resources when it comes to setting stones.
+We think nothing should come between you and the stones you love, so in this blog post we give you all of our best tips and advice on techniques, tools and resources when it comes to setting stones.

 A pin vice allows you to make small adjustments by hand when setting stones, you can attach a stone setting burr (among other attachments) which is used to adjust setting depths.
 A pin vice is perfect for when you would like to make those extra fine detail adjustments that aren't always easy with an electric tool.

 A curved burnisher is great for smoothing metal over stones during the setting process.
 Burnishing is also a useful technique for hardening metals plus they are extra useful for those using metal clay! - An all round handy tool to have.

 From tube, flush and tension settings to claw, bezel and wire settings - there are a number of options to choose from depending on the cut of your stones.
 Here's a look at three settings we think are really adaptable for different shaped stones.

 This gorgeous necklace featuring one of our stunning Lightning Ridge Crystal Opals was made by Joe Brady of Pink at Dusk.
 Joe was unsure of how to set this gorgeous triangular stone, so a member of our team talked him through the process of a wire edge setting and we think you will agree the results are amazing!

 The overall process involves shaping wire around your stone, soldering the join together, then creating a back plate from metal sheet and soldering the wire shape onto this.
 You then glue your stone into the setting with strong epoxy glue such as Devcon.

 We've created this setting by forming a ring and prongs from wire and soldering them together.
 The ring needs to be smaller than the base of the stone and the prongs need to be long enough to go around the edge of the stone.
 Once ready, you then place the stone within the settings and push the prongs over the stone.